MyMT™ Blog

 In recent years, there has been increasing public interest in plant antioxidants, thanks to the potential anti-carcinogenic (anti-cancer) and cardio-protective (heart protective) actions influenced by their biochemical properties.

 Vitamin C is well known as an important anti-oxidant and anti-inflammatory nutrient.
-The pulp and juice from lemons and limes are rich sources of Vitamin C. So, not only are lemons an important source of Vitamin C, but so too are blood oranges.
+The pulp and juice from lemons and limes are rich sources of Vitamin C. But, not only are lemons an important source of Vitamin C, but so too are blood oranges.

 I first came across the literature on blood oranges when I read historian and food scientist, Helena Attlee’s book called ‘The Land Where Lemons Grow’.